andrewleech/stm32wb55_mpy_transparent_vcp/README.md

 ## Acknowledgments

 This module is derived from the STMicroelectronics BLE_TransparentModeVCP example code with modifications to work as a MicroPython native module.
+Originally adapted by Andrew Leech, with further improvements and standalone project structure.